-- (a) Legal Drafting is an elective course for three semester hours of graded credit. - (b) The course satisfies the Professional Skills requirement. - (c) The instructor of the course shall have the discretion not to give a final examination.

-(d) In publications, the description of the course shall be approximately as follows:
+- (a) Legal and Investigative Research is an elective course for either one or two hours of graded credit. - (b) The receiving of credit in Legal Reasoning, Writing & Research and in Legal Analysis & Persuasion is a prerequisite for enrollment in this course. - (c) The instructor shall have the discretion not to give a final examination. - (d) In publications, the description of the course shall be approximately as follows: